Hassanat-Awodipe/Parch_and_Posey_Sales_Data/README.md

 * Northeast manager
 * West manager

--- A slicer for the timeline has also been added.
+A slicer for the timeline has also been added.

 ## Second Edit

-The accounts table
+The accounts and region table was denormalised with SQL JOIN so that a star schmea can be generated for the data model.
+The SQL file can be found in the repository.
+Calculated columns for the unit cost of standard, poster and gloss paper were added using DAX.